 Look forward to when life goes back to normal whenever that might be, by putting on your regular makeup look (foundation too, don’t cheat!) to remind yourself of better days to come.

 With social distancing and WFH arrangements in place, half of your closet wouldn’t see the light of day anytime soon.
 Singapore’s humidity isn’t an ideal environment for your favourite fashion pieces as the moisture in the air might turn them mouldy.
 Avoid that by separating your wardrobe into two piles.
-The first pile should contain clothes that you wear often, while the second are pieces that reserved for special occasions.
+The first pile should contain clothes that you wear often, while the second consist of pieces that are reserved for special occasions.
 Pack the second pile into vacuum bags and stow them away.
 This would allow more room for your everyday clothes, which promotes air ventilation that helps to prevent mould from forming.
 Tip: Make sure that your clothes are fully dried before keeping them away to reduce the chances of mould.

 Your eating habits would’ve changed a lot in the past few weeks.
-And if hashtags on social media are any indication – #cantstopeating, #endlesseating and #stresseating – they stem from overeating or snacking on food that aren’t going to give you nutrients fibre, vitamins, and minerals.
-A Couple Cooks (www.acouplecooks.com)recipes is where you can learn how to whip up easy-to-make, delicious and healthy recipes (vegetarian, seafood, and even plant-based meals).
+And if hashtags on social media are any indication – #cantstopeating, #endlesseating and #stresseating – they stem from overeating or snacking on food that isn’t going to give you nutrients fibre, vitamins, and minerals.
+A Couple Cooks recipes is where you can learn how to whip up easy-to-make, delicious and healthy recipes (vegetarian, seafood, and even plant-based meals).
 They include Easy Dinners, Special Occasion Dinners, Breakfast Recipes, Dessert Recipes, Sides & Salads Recipes and more.
 The Baked Salmon with Chimichurri, for example, is a nutrient-packed dish that takes only 10 minutes to bake, and it’s served with a yummy green chimichurri sauce made of parsley and garlic sauce.